-You may have come across antique wash stands at market places or flea markets, at antique or thrift stores.
-Wash stands were used many many moons ago for washing and the like when running water was not in existence or a steep luxury.
-Often times there was a large bowl with water that would have sat on the surface.
+My Antique Washstand had me STUMPED!
+You may have come across these wash basins at market places or flea markets, at antique or thrift stores.
+The basin stands were used many many moons ago for washing and the like when running water was not in existence or a steep luxury.
+Usually there was a large bowl with water that would have sat on the surface which often had marble tops.
 The bar across the antique wash stand would have held hand towels and such.
 I love thinking about the history of these pieces and the lives they lived before we come across them,.. and even before we existed at all.
 It makes me appreciate the time and place we live now,..
 We are blessed more than we can possibly comprehend.

 Meet my project piece.
 I came across her at a local antique store and she’s just been waiting for me to do my work.
 When I came across the opportunity to try out Dixie Belle Paint products, I decided it was just the time.